QuickBooks Blog

 How to do an employee background check

-There’s a lot to consider when wading through background check strategies and service providers.
-But if you break your approach into five steps, you’ll have a good roadmap.
+There's a lot to consider when wading through background check strategies and service providers.
+But if you break your approach into five steps, you'll have a clear roadmap from screening to new hire onboarding.

 Step 1: Create a background check policy